The Definitive Guide To SEO In 2019

-This is the ultimate guide to dominating Google’s search results in 2018.
+This is the ultimate guide to search engine optimization (SEO) in 2019.

 And let me be clear about something:

-Instead, you’re going see tested strategies that are working right now…and will work even better in 2018.
+Instead, you’re going to see tested strategies that are working right now… and will work even better in 2019.

 So if you’re looking to up your SEO game this year, you’ll love this guide.

 Let’s dive right in.